Bank Guarantee without Collateral

 We will explain this better with the help of an example.

-Suppose ‘company X’ manufactures apparels and receives a huge order.
-However, they lack the adequate resources to purchase enough raw materials to fulfill this order due to the pending payments from the previous orders.
+Suppose ‘company X’ manufactures apparel and receives a huge order.
+However, they lack the adequate resources to purchase enough raw materials to fulfil this order due to the pending payments from the previous orders.

 This bank guarantee issued to ‘company Y’ means that if the buyer, i.e. ‘company X’ is unable to complete the payment within the stipulated time frame as stated in the document, the bank that has issued the guarantee will pay the seller.